beckn/missions/docs/starter_kit/starter_kit.md

 - Ability to provide support and tracking information
 - Ability to store rating and feedback

-This unbundled application will now have to connect to the Beckn network to provide these functionalities to the customer.
+This unbundled application will now have to connect to the Beckn network to provide these functionalities to the consumer.
 The tasks that Providers have to do to keep the catalog upto date, inventory management, setting shop policies etc, are not covered by Beckn.
-Beckn only covers the catalog and order management tasks towards the customer side.
+Beckn only covers the catalog and order management tasks towards the consumer side.

 **Beckn protocol** defines APIs, authentication and message format to help participants connect to the Beckn network.
 These APIs cover all aspects of **Discovery, Order, Fulfillment and Post Fulfillment** that are required in commerce tansactions.
 You can use an Adapter that implements the Beckn protocol to make your task easy.
 Beckn-ONIX initiative provides a reference implementation of such an adapter and is called the Protocol Server.
 The following diagram illustrates how your unbundled application might look when connected to the Beckn network